-How to screen share with audio
+How to screen share on Zoom with standard audio

 - Click the green Share Screen icon in the lower meeting toolbar.

-- Choose the window, program, or desktop you want to share.
+- Choose what you want to share.

 - Click the blue Share button in the lower right corner.